goletaworks/BbScripting/README.md

 A Blackboard Learn building block for testing Blackboard APIs.
-It provides a provides a script engine selector, a simple text area for entering code, and an output area.
+It provides a script engine selector, a simple text area for entering code, and an output area.

 **WARNING**: not for production use!